singhtanveer2409/potens-intern-backend-tanveer-singh/README.md

 # Tamper-Evident Append-Only Log Service

 A production-inspired, beginner-friendly **Tamper-Evident Append-Only Log Service** built using Node.js, Express, and MySQL.
-This repository is structured to be easy to run locally, highly performant, clean to read, and ready to explain in technical interviews.
+This repository is structured to be easy to run locally, highly performant.

 ---